In 2008, the Great Recession hit with a vengeance. The 2006 subprime mortgage crisis and the 2007 banking crisis had

-- The economy contracted 8.4% in the Fourth Quarter, October to December.
-Real GDP was just $15.3 trillion.
-The Troubled Asset Relief Program bailout prevented worse collapse.
+The economy contracted 8.5% in the fourth quarter, October to December.
+Real GDP was just $15.4 trillion.
+The Troubled Asset Relief Program bailout prevented a worse collapse.
 In November, the Dow fell to 7,552.29 from its 14,164.53 high set on October 9, 2007.
-A strong dollar cut exports.
 The crisis sent investors toward the dollar as a safe haven.
+The strong dollar cut exports.
 The 2008 financial crisis timeline describes the events in more detail.

 GDP Growth Rate Estimates and Revisions: How It Works